s3664099/Creepy_Computer_Games/README.md

 One issue is that there is the positioning of the gravestones is completely random, so it is possible, or shall I say likely, that the exit can be blocked.

+**Mad House**
+This is another one of those interesting games.
+You have three doors which you have to line up to be able to escape.
+The catch is that you can only control the first and third door by setting the direction that they move.
+The second door will move randomly every twenty-five turns.
+You also have a time limit, namely steps that count down every turn.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.